Construction waste (skip bins)

 The following conditions are set out to prevent injury or damage to any persons or property.
 Failure to comply with these conditions could mean immediate removal of the bin at your expense and/or the issue of on-the-spot fines.

-- An application and payment of fee must be made to Council before any bin is placed upon Council's roadway.
+- A Skip Bin User Permit must be obtained from Council before any bin is placed upon Council's roadway.

 - It is an offence to stand a bin upon any footpath or carriageway without approval.

-- The applicant must accept liability for any damage caused to the road, gutter, grass verge, footpath or any injury sustained by any persons during the delivery, occupation and removal of the bin.
+- The Skip Bin Provider must accept liability for any damage caused to the road, gutter, grass verge, footpath or any injury sustained by any person during the delivery, occupation and removal of the bin,

 - Council reserves the right to order the removal of any bin or the termination of any activity associated with it, which causes a nuisance or creates a danger.
 Upon receipt of such order, the applicant shall comply immediately.